DHTMLX/docs-todolist/docs/guides/multiselection.md

 list.getSelection({ sorted: true }); // ["1.1", "1.2", "2.1", "2.2"]
 ~~~

-Enable the `sorted` parameter to get IDs of the selected tasks in the order they appear in the List.
+Enable the `sorted` parameter to get IDs of the selected tasks in the order they appear on screen.

 ## Manage selected tasks